magistermaks/mod-lootboxes/WIKI.md

 ```

 Now there should be a 10% chance wheat would drop when breaking Urns.
-**Note**: If you create a drop entry with the same name as one of already existing ones, it will replace it
+**Note**: If you create a drop entry with the same name as one of the already existing ones, it will replace it

 #### Removing a drop entirely
 If you want to remove one of the drops (for example `data/loot_boxes/drops/diamonds.json`)